 - Flagrant Foul

 A Flagrant foul may be an act of a violent or aggressive nature, or one that displays unacceptable conduct.
 It may or may not be intentional.
 It may involve violent or aggressive contact such as striking, kicking, kneeing, moving under an opponent who is in the air, and crouching or hipping in a manner that could cause severe injury to the opponent.
 It may also involve dead ball contact or dialogue which is extreme or persistent, aggressive or abusive.
-A Flagrant foul will also be assessed on any player who comes into physical contact with or assaults a basketball official, court marshal or other tournament official.
+A Flagrant foul will also be assessed on any player who comes into physical contact with or assaults a basketball referee or other tournament official.
 A player committing a Flagrant foul will be suspended from play for the remainder of that game and possibly for the rest of the tournament, as determined by tournament officials.